 Chicken Angaara is my absolute favorite.
-Its an easy chicken recipe and it’s smoky flavor and aroma makes it distinct from most chicken gravies like Chicken Changezi and Butter Chicken.
-The hack for the smoky flavor is to burn a small piece of charcoal on the stove and place it on a single layer of onion, which you can place on the gravy at the end.
-A teaspoon of ghee on the hot charcoal releases the tantalizing aroma that will remind you of the tandoor.
-Lock the aroma by covering the gravy tightly.
-Chicken Angara is lightly spicy and prepared with boneless chicken (breast or thighs), which reduces the cooking time.
-Surprisingly, the recipe is a little tricky to find on the internet.
-Guess being delicious and my favorite aren’t the only reasons Chicken Angara is on Cukzy.
-So give it a go!
+Its an easy chicken recipe and it’s smoky flavor and aroma makes it distinct from most chicken gravies.
+The hack for the smoky flavor is to burn a small piece of charcoal on the stove and place it on a single layer of onion, which you can place on the gravy.
+A teaspoon of ghee on the hot charcoal releases an aroma that will remind you of the tandoor.

 2 pieces chicken breasts cut into chunks

 1 tsp ghee